Admission (Grades K-12)

 What competitive sports are offered at The Vanguard School?

-Our offerings include soccer, basketball, volleyball, cross-country, tennis, lacrosse, and track.
-Visit the Athletics page for more information.
+Our offerings include soccer, basketball, volleyball, cheer, cross-country, tennis, lacrosse, and track and field.
+Visit our athletics webpage for more information.
 The high school sports programs continue to excel, competing in the Tri-Peaks League and at the State level.
-Vanguard’s basketball, cross country, tennis, and track teams have all gone on to compete at the State level.
+Vanguard’s basketball, cross country, tennis, and track and field teams have all gone on to compete at the State level.

 What if my child wants to play a sport that isn’t offered at The Vanguard School?

 There are some sports that Vanguard does not offer such as football, swimming, hockey, golf, wrestling, softball, and baseball.
-There have been many student-athletes at Vanguard who have played those sports at other local high schools.
+There have been many student athletes at Vanguard who have played those sports at other local high schools.
 CHSAA allows students to attend one school and play a sport at another school if their attending school does not offer that sport.
-Vanguard also allows those athletes to be released from school every day at 2:30 P.M. to attend their games and practices.
+Vanguard also allows those athletes to be released early from school when needed to attend their games and practices.

 Clubs and Leadership (Grades 9-12)